 This way your toddler will feel ‘in charge’ and is able to maintain an element of control and independence over mealtimes.

-Other meal-related tasks that toddlers can do include washing vegetables, or help you portion out some ingredients into bowls.
+Other meal-related tasks that toddlers can do include washing vegetables, or helping you portion out some ingredients into bowls.

 Give your child some control